AuinStudios/thisgamehasnonameyet/README.md

 # thisgamehasnonameyet
  transfur game

+29/12/2021
+### (Made doors that open and close and learnt how lerps actually work   like being a  progress bar instead of just adding a  value and torromow i might make a clearance level for the doors like u need level 2 to open a level 2 door )
+___
 28/12/2021
 ### ( made the keybinds not janky and glitchy anymore  and  a temporay background  for the menu not rlly that good and some tiny bug fixes)
 ___
 25/12/2021
 ### (some bug fixes made the keybinds its really janky right now so torromow ill smooth it)
 ___